Skip to Content

 anheuser-busch campus with twinkle lights

 No longer a freebie, the tour of brewery campus is still one of my favorites.
 The full walking tour with beer, s’mores, hot cocoa, fire pits and kid activities has returned!
-New this year are igloos to rent, a 50 foot digital tree and a 10 minute light show.
-New this year is a parade at 7:30 featuring the Clydesdales.
+New this year are tours of the brew house, plus we still have a 50 foot digital tree, a 10 minute light show and a big parade at 7:30 featuring the Clydesdales.

-$10 for adults (includes a free 16oz beer), $5 for minors, kids under 6 are free.
+$12 for adults (includes a free 16oz beer), $5 for minors, kids 5 and under are free.
 Free parking.

 Garden Glow